Mansfield Covered Bridge

 longest covered bridge left in Parke County.
-This Historic Site rest on land provided by Luke Moody, of Parke County, Indiana and is open to the public all year.
+This Historic Site rest on land provided by Indiana DNR, of Parke County, Indiana and is open to the public all year.

 History

 Built for a time during which only wagons, horses and pedestrians used the bridge, the Mansfield Bridge has a 10 ST load limit.
 The bridge had been used for State Route 59 and in one recorded story, three loaded oil trucks approached the bridge together.
 The first truck stalled out just before leaving the bridge, and all three trucks came to a stop on the two spans.
 There was no apparent damage to the strong structure.
 The arches combined with the truss are able to support more weight than needed so the limit is in the decking and material used for it.

 Mansfield Bridge was closed in 1980 for repair to the abutments, roof and decking.
 The roof and decks were replaced again in October 1990 by the Parke County Highway Department.

 It was added to the National Register of Historic Places in 1978.